avnc/inkplate_tilt/README.md

 ## ToDo
 Things to be improved on:
-- make the tilt handling code a bit more generic (so it automatically handles one or two devices of any color)
+- make the tilt handling code a bit more generic (so it automatically handles one or two devices of any color, currently hard coded for two)
-- improve the power saving by implementing a deep sleep after reading values.
+- improve the power saving by implementing a configureable deep sleep after reading values (currently doing a regular sleep for 1hr)